-5.9 Sanctions and Remedies
+5.10 Sanctions and Remedies

-5.9.1 Upon receiving the final investigation report or summary, the responsible university administrator shall promptly determine, based on the investigative findings, the appropriate sanctions, and remedies, including offering remedies to the complainant and/or university community, implementing changes in programs and activities, providing training, and the imposition of any disciplinary sanctions.
-In consultation with the EO/AA Director and the Office of General Counsel, and with Human Resources, when the respondent is an employee, the responsible university administrator shall ensure sanctions and remedies are appropriate to end the prohibited conduct and to prevent further violation of this policy.
-In determining the appropriate sanction(s), the responsible university administrator (and the executive university administrator and review panel, should there be a review hearing) shall be guided by the following considerations:
+5.10.1 Within 10 business days of receiving the final investigation report, the sanctioning official shall determine, based on the investigative findings, the appropriate sanctions and remedies, including offering remedies to the complainant and/or university community, implementing changes in programs and activities, providing training, and the imposition of any disciplinary sanctions.
+In consultation with the EO/AA Director and the Office of General Counsel, and with Human Resources (when the respondent is an employee), the sanctioning official shall ensure sanctions and remedies are appropriate to end the prohibited conduct and to prevent further violation of this policy.
+In determining the appropriate sanction(s), the sanctioning official (and the executive university administrator and review panel, should there be a review hearing) shall be guided by the following considerations: